SANTA CLARA – Five observations from Denver's 24-10 victory over Carolina in Super Bowl 50: Going out in style?

 Tuesday Mailbag: Jim Wyatt Answers Questions From Titans Fans

-Senior Writer and Editor Jim Wyatt tackles another batch of questions from fans as training camp approaches.
+Senior Writer and Editor Jim Wyatt tackles another batch of questions in the latest Titans mailbag.